Eastern hognose snake: Defensive behavior

-Feeding
+Diet

-The eastern hognose snake feeds extensively on amphibians, and has a particular fondness for toads.
+The eastern hognose snake preys extensively on amphibians and has a particular fondness for toads.
 This snake has resistance to the toxins toads secrete.
-This immunity is thought to come from enlarged adrenal glands which secrete large amounts of hormones to counteract the toads' powerful skin poisons.
+This immunity is thought to come from enlarged adrenal glands, which secrete large amounts of hormones to counteract the toads' powerful skin poisons.
 At the rear of each upper jaw, it has enlarged teeth, which are neither hollow nor grooved, with which it punctures and deflates toads to be able to swallow them whole.
-It will also consume other amphibians, such as frogs and salamanders.
-Like all other snakes, they eat their prey whole.
-Because it is a toad feeding specialist, its venom is adapted to be effective against toads and has not been found to be harmful to humans.
+It also consumes other amphibians, such as frogs and salamanders.
+Like all other snakes, it eats its prey whole.
+Because it is a toad-feeding specialist, its venom is adapted to be effective against toads and has not been found to be harmful to humans.

 Reproduction

 Eastern hognose snakes mate in early April and May.
 Both the male and female snakes are known to have multiple mates during this season.
 The act of copulation can last for up to 3 days.
 Occasionally, a second breeding period occurs around September and October.
-Rather than fertilizing a new egg clutch at this time, females will instead store sperm until the spring months for use.
-Males will follow the pheromone trails left behind by females on the move.
-Some females have been observed traveling past viable nesting conditions in order to reach communal nesting sites.
-Eggs might be laid in small soil depressions, mammal burrows, or under rocks depending on the region.
-The female may even dig the burrow herself, often choosing open and grassy areas with few herbs or shrubs because these areas get more sunlight, because the warm temperatures it provides are needed for the proper development of the eggs.
-The females, which lay 8–40 eggs (average about 25) in June or early July, do not take care of the eggs or young.
+Rather than fertilizing a new egg clutch at this time, females instead store sperm until the spring for use.
+Males follow the pheromone trails left behind by females on the move.
+Some females have been observed traveling past viable nesting conditions to reach communal nesting sites.
+Eggs might be laid in small soil depressions, mammal burrows, or under rocks, depending on the region.
+The female may even dig the burrow herself, often choosing open and grassy areas with few herbs or shrubs because these areas get more sunlight, providing the warm temperatures needed for the proper development of the eggs.
+The females, which lay up to 40 eggs (average about 25) in June or early July.
 The eggs, which measure about 33 × 23 mm, hatch after about 60 days, from late July to September.
-The hatchlings are about 16.5–21 cm long.
+The hatchlings are about 16.5–21.0 cm long.
 They have an average nest temperature of 23–26 C incubating for an average of 49–63 days.
 Some parental care is shown by the female such as nest and young guarding through hissing and chasing.
-Typically, males reach maturity at about 40 cm SVL which can take up to 18-24 months.
-Females, however, reach maturity at about 45 cm SVL, taking up to 21 months.
+Typically, males reach maturity around 40 cm in snout–vent length *SVL), which can take up to 18-24 months.
+Females, however, reach maturity around 45 cm SVL, taking up to 21 months.

 Venom

-Heterodon platirhinos is a mildly venomous species where the effects are not deadly to humans.
+Heterodon platirhinos is a mildly venomous species, but the effects are not deadly to humans.
 Heterodon means "different tooth", which refers to the enlarged teeth at the rear of the upper jaw.
 These teeth inject a mild amphibian-specific venom into prey.
 The fangs receive the venom from the snake's Duvernoy's gland.
 Bitten humans who are allergic to the saliva have been known to experience local swelling, burning, discoloration, and bleeding from the wounds, but no human deaths have been documented.